Malte95/Roll-a-ball/README.md

 > Click inside the game window to focus controls (W/A/S/D or Arrow Keys).

 My first Unity project, built while learning C# and game development fundamentals.
+The project is based on the classic **Roll-a-Ball** tutorial from **Unity Learn**,
-I started from the classic “Roll-a-Ball” Unity tutorial and expanded it with new gameplay and UI systems.
+which I extended with additional gameplay logic and UI features.

 ---